Estimating quantum coherence by noncommutativity of any observable and its incoherent part: Uncertainty commutator quantum coherence

-where the variances and expectation are calculated for an arbitrary density matrix on \(\mathbb{C}^d\).
+\textbf{Uncertainty commutator.--} The ``Heisenberg-Robertson'' quantum uncertainty relation bounds the product of the variances of two observables by using the expectation value of their commutator \cite{eiTa-uncertainty}.
 The average value of the commutator between two observables, therefore, provides an estimate of the incompatibility of the two observables.
 We will here consider the same estimate of incompatibility between an observable and its ``incoherent part'' (defined below) to bound the quantum coherence of the relevant state.

-Let us consider an observable $A$ on the Hilbert space \(\mathbb{C}^d\), so that \(A\) is a hermitian operator on \(\mathbb{C}^d\), and a state of the system under consideration, represented by the density matrix $\rho$.
+Let us consider an observable $A$ on the Hilbert space \(\mathbb{C}^d\), so that \(A\) is a Hermitian operator on \(\mathbb{C}^d\), and a state of the system under consideration, represented by the density matrix $\rho$.
 Then the uncertainty in measuring $A$ can be represented by

 Consider now the diagonal part of the state $\rho$, and refer to it as \(\rho^D\), so that